 Build an IIS web server within a Windows Server 2016 VM using:

 Learn how to provision VMs on Azure with step-by-step guidance from Microsoft Learn.

 Ask questions and get support from Microsoft engineers and Azure community experts.

 Manage costs and migrate apps, data and infrastructure with these free resources.

 Discover self-paced labs and popular quickstart templates for common configurations.

 Connect with certified partners and choose from thousands of apps and VM images on:

-Learn about core VMs, cloud-native computing and security capabilities in this infobrief by International Data Corporation (IDC).
+Learn about core VMs, cloud-native computing and security capabilities in this infobrief by International Data Company (IDC).